v5ma/selfawarenetworks/README.md

-Today I publish my notes on Github.
-You should not read my notes right now.
-You can but these notes are not ready for people to read them.
-They still need lots of editing & fixing.
-I'm sharing this now so people can see my book is real, please pre-order the book. github.com/v5ma
+I've published my book notes for Self Aware Networks: Neurophysics, Artificial Neurology, Brain Machine Interfaces via Amazon.com https://www.amazon.com/dp/B0B3QHX9FN/ref=cm_sw_em_r_mt_dp_TYDKS7TRVVB80R73FVEY on github.com/v5ma These notes are not ready for anyone to read them as they still need lots of editing & fixing.
+The book includes a new gravity equation hypothesis, a new model of a neuron, a new explanation for LTD & LTP, a new explanation for internal representations or qualia, a new explanation for how our bodies & brains are conscious, and much more.

 This Github address github.com/v5ma is home page on github for

-# The Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.
+# The Self Aware Networks Institute for Neurophysics, Artificial Neurology, Brain Machine Interfaces, and Medical Research.

 You are in the newself repo which is for the book notes.